Adbhutha10/ML-practice-projects/README.md

-# 🏥 Insurance Data Analysis using Machine Learning
+# 🧠🏥 Machine Learning Practice Projects

-This project focuses on loading, exploring, and preprocessing an insurance dataset to understand how different customer attributes affect medical insurance charges.
-The project covers essential data preparation steps required before applying machine learning models.
+This repository contains two machine learning practice projects focused on **data understanding, exploratory data analysis (EDA), and preprocessing** using real-world healthcare datasets.
+These projects build a strong foundation for applying machine learning models in the future.

 ---

-## 📌 Project Overview
+## 📌 Projects Overview

-The objective of this project is to perform data understanding and preparation on an insurance dataset.
-The work includes exploratory data analysis and preprocessing techniques to make the data suitable for future machine learning applications.
+The goal of these projects is to gain hands-on experience with real datasets and learn how to prepare data effectively before model building.
+The work includes data loading, visualization, preprocessing, encoding categorical variables, and feature scaling.

-> ⚠️ Note: Model training and prediction are not included in this project.
+> ⚠️ Note: Model training and prediction are not included in these projects.

 ---

+# 🏥 Project 1: Insurance Data Analysis using Machine Learning

+This project focuses on analyzing an insurance dataset to understand how different customer attributes affect medical insurance charges.

+---

-## 📊 Dataset Description
+## 📊 Dataset Description (Insurance)

-The dataset contains the following features:

 | Feature   | Description |
 |----------|------------|